99Mhz/arduino/lm35-seven-seg/docs/design.md

 char decimalCharacter = 0x80 // segment h = 1000:0000
 int activeSegment = 0 to 3
-volatile Bool switchSegment = false;  //used to signal a digit change volatile int refreshDivide = REFRESH_DIVIDE; //start here and see how it goes at 75Hz volatile bool readADC = false
+volatile Bool switchSegment = false;  //used to signal a digit change volatile bool readADC = false

-On timer0 interrupt:
+On MsTimer2 interrupt:
 //only change volatile variables, don’t set any pins/ports, delay too long etc.
-- Subtract 1 from refreshDivide
-- If refreshDivide == 0?
-    - YES
     - Change the active segment to the next one
     - switchSegment = true //flag for main loop to change segments.
 We want this ISR AFAP
-        - refreshDivide = REFRESH_DIVIDE

 On timer1 interrupt:
 https://playground.arduino.cc/Code/Timer1